ElongMasg/elongmasg.github.io-bak/content/_index.md

   - block: hero
     content:
       title: |
-        Wowchemy
+        Future technology of energy and material
         Research Group
       image:
-        filename: welcome.jpg
+        filename: peter_group.jpg
       text: |
         <br>

-        The **Wowchemy Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.
+        The **Gao lab** has been a center of excellence for next generation battery research, teaching, and practice since its founding in 2023.

   - block: collection
     content: